 Grade Point Average (GPA)

 Grade point averages are computed on the following grades: "A," "B," "C," "D," "F," or "I" and any pluses or minuses that appear on the record.
 In computing a GPA, an "I" counts as an "F" until replaced by the earned grade.
 Grades of "P," "W," "NA," or "NC" are not used when computing the GPA.

 Overall and Institutional GPA

 A student's overall GPA is comprised of all work completed at the collegiate level, including work completed at The University of Alabama as well as work completed at other postsecondary institutions and accepted for credit at The University of Alabama in accordance with the Transfer Credit Policy.
 A student's institutional GPA is comprised solely of work completed at The University of Alabama.
 Both the overall and institutional GPA calculations take into account all attempted work that comprise each individual GPA.
-All failed, repeated, or otherwise insufficient coursework is used to make the calculations.
+All failed, repeated, or otherwise insufficient coursework is included in the calculations.

 Sample Overall/Institutional GPA Calculation

 A student's overall or institutional GPA is calculated by dividing the total number of quality points earned by the total number of GPA hours.
 (To calculate the total number of quality points earned, refer to the chart in the Grade and Grade Points section of this catalog.)
 Then, take the point value (4.33, 4.0, etc) of each grade earned and multiply by the number of credit hours each course is worth.
 The sum total of those calculations will result in the total quality points.
 The sum of all credit hours used in the GPA calculation will result in the total number of GPA hours.
 Please note that grades of "P," W," "NA," and "NC" are not included in the GPA calculation.
 A cumulative GPA of 4.0 is the highest GPA an undergraduate can receive.
 See below for a sample calculation:

 |GPA Hours||Grade||Quality Points|